Home

 This is the step everything quietly led to.
 Not the coins, not the mushroom, not even the exit.
 This — is the reason.

 In the assets, there’s a smiling cloud.
-It doesn’t attack, doesn’t score points, doesn’t even move on its own.
+It doesn’t attack, doesn’t score points.
 And yet, it’s the only thing that stays with you — always.

 Drag the cloud sprite into the scene and name it Cloud.
 Set its Z Position to 0 and its Order in Layer to -50, so it stays behind the rat.